 Contact precautions require the use of gowns and gloves whenever you have direct contact with the client, personal items, or environmental surfaces that may be contaminated with a germ.
 You may also be given specific directions on what items you can take into the home.
-You will be asked to use contact precautions when caring for a client with bacteria-causing diarrhea, such as clostridium difficile, or when a client has an infection in the urine, mucous, or wound with a bacteria called methicillin-resistant staphylococcus aureus (MRSA), and specific respiratory infections in infants and young children such as RSV, influenza, or adenovirus that require both droplet and contact precautions.
+You will be asked to use contact precautions when caring for a client with diarrhea caused by a bacterium such as such as clostridium difficile: or when a client has an infection in the urine. mucous, or wound with a bacterium called methicillin-resistant staphylococcus aureus (MRSA); or when caring for a client with a specific respiratory infection found in infants and young children such as RSV, influenza, or adenovirus that require both droplet and contact precautions.